informaticaucm-TPI/202223-PlantsVsZombies/enunciados/practica2/practica_en.md

 in TPII.

 <!-- TOC --><a name="herencia-y-polimorfismo"></a>
-### Restructuring the code for handling the elements of the game
+### Restructuring the code for handling the game elements

 In the same way as the code structure known as the *Command pattern* enables new commands to be introduced with minimal changes to the existing code (and, in particular, without changing the code of the controller), we would also like to be able to introduce new game objects with only minimal changes to the existing code.
-Just as the key to obtaining this desired property in the case of the command pattern was that the controller does not know which concrete command is being handled, the key to this in the case at hand is that the game does not know which specific element of the game is being handled.
+Just as the key to obtaining this desirable property in the case of the *Command pattern* was that the controller does not know which concrete command is being handled, the key to this in the case at hand is that the game does not know which specific element of the game is being handled.
 To that end, we define an abstract class called `GameObject` from which the concrete classes, each representing a different